horang-e/react-native-mini-popup/README.md

-This library is really simple popup modal same as Sweet Alert in React Native.
+This library is really simple popup modal same as Sweet Alert in React.

 React-native-swal popup for a second(It can be cutomize) and closed.